-The sticker price is the posted cost of attendance at a college.
+The posted cost of attendance at a college is the sticker price.
 This is the number that can make people think twice about even letting their student apply.
 For example, the current sticker price at Stanford University is just over $69,000…per year!
-(That’s over 275K for a four year degree!)
+(That’s over 275K for a four-year degree!)
 It’s an intimidating number, but there’s something to consider before deeming it impossible to pay for.

 Net Price Calculators

 A net price calculator (NPC) is the perfect tool to see if a certain school is an affordable option for your family.

 While every single college will have an NPC on their website, it can be tedious providing your information to each school your child is interested in.
 Save time by filling in your financial information once on College Raptor’s FREE NPC and discover a personalized net price estimate at any 4-year institution in the US!

 When your child is accepted into a college, they’ll receive a financial aid package (also called an offer letter).
 Comparing financial aid packages from different schools is incredibly important.
 You can weigh how much aid each school is willing to give your student against other perks or drawbacks in order to narrow down the list.